This blog was originally published on April 29, 2020.

 Further measures and a more detailed summary of phase three can be found in our phase three blog.

 On July 23, the province announced the finalized Restoring Services: Phase 4 Plan, which can be accessed here.
-Phase four started on July 25.
+Phase four started on July 25 and included the reopening of live theatrical performance, movie theatres and casinos, among other changes.
 Similar to phase three, the province sought public input before finalizing the changes set forth in the phase four plan.